MrTalon63/MrTalon63/README.md

 ## Hi!
 I'm MrTalon63

 I'm not really a developer by any means.
 Likewise, I mostly tinker with Discord bots, web apps and electronics.
-I absolutely love working with RF, and I'm a licensed amateur radio operator and my callsign is SP0KS.
+I absolutely love working with RF.
+I'm a licensed amateur radio operator and my callsign is SP0KS.
 I'm mostly active on APRS and sometimes local VHF/UHF.
 Furthermore, I'm currently an undergraduate at Silesian University of Technology, majoring in electronics and telecommunications.

 If you want to contact me, it's best to email me, as I don't really use X/Twitter or any social media.